BasPieren/frontend-applications/README.md

 - [ ] Use routing or creating data

 ## Description
-This web app can be used to calculate the risk that a child has to be removed from their parental home due to a number of different factors like educational status, social participation by the parents in society and if there are any relations with crime.
+This web app can be used to calculate the risk that a child has to be removed from their parental home due to a number of different factors like educational status, social participation by the parents in society and if they ever came in contact with crime.

 ## Installing
-To install this application enter the following into your _terminal_:
+To install this application enter the following into your terminal:
 ```
 git clone https://github.com/BasPieren/frontend-applications.git